 Take a look at a Keepa graph for a product on Amazon.

-At first this graph can look like nonsense – just a lot of blue and green squigglies with some orange and white shading, and then a few black lines and dots thrown in for good measure.
+At first this graph can look like nonsense – just a lot of blue, black, and green squigglies with some orange and white shading thrown in.
 But all of these colors and lines will make sense to us shortly.

 If you look to the right of the graph, you’ll see a box with a key to the colors on the graph: